intershop/intershop-pwa/docs/project-structure.md

 - **Reusability**: A component should be reused in different contexts.
 This can introduce a shared component which could be placed in a shared module.

 - **Async data**: Component relies on async data from the store which makes the component code unnecessarily complex.
-Use a container component then which resolves the Observables at the outside of the child component and passes data in via property bindings.
-Don't do this for simple cases.
+Use a container component then which resolves the observables at the outside of the child component and passes data in via property bindings.
+Do not do this for simple cases.

-Single-use dumb components are always okay if it embraces readability.
+Single-use dumb components are always okay if it improves readability.